-Why should you create a promotional campaign?
+Why and when should you create a promotional campaign?

-- Announce product changes or special deals
+- Announcing product changes or special deals

-- Promote a product or service launch
+- Promoting a product or service launch.

-- Generate leads to convert them into customers
+- Generating leads to convert into customers.

-- Attract a specific kind of customer
+- Attracting a specific kind of customer.

-- Improve customer loyalty
+- Improving customer loyalty.

 6 steps to build your promotional campaign